CTrabant/teeny-sha1/README.md

-A small, single function implementation of the [SHA-1](https://en.wikipedia.org/wiki/SHA-1) in straightforward C (C99) that generates a result in hexadecimal.
+A small, single function implementation of the [SHA-1](https://en.wikipedia.org/wiki/SHA-1) in straightforward C (C99) that generates a digest in binary and/or hexadecimal.
 This code is based on the SHA-1 implementation in [EncryptionLibrary](https://github.com/jinqiangshou/EncryptionLibrary) by [@jinqiangshou](https://github.com/jinqiangshou).

 If you need a SHA-1 calculation with no external dependencies to embed in your project this may be for you.

 This implementation does not provide an incremental update interface, the entire buffer to be hashed must be in memory in a single buffer.
 This is also approximately an order of magnitude slower than solutions like [OpenSSL](https://www.openssl.org/).
 If you are doing many, many hash calculations on very large buffers and/or need to do chunked calculations you may wish to look elsewhere.

 ## Usage pattern